0zymandias11/test1/README.md

 install react tilt
 replace the src folder

-they are all just for frontend;
+they are all just for fronend